-Brentford may no longer play at the fantastic Griffin Park, but it still manages to steal the hearts of football fans.
-A visit to one of London's loveliest clubs will not disappoint either.
+Brentford may no longer play at the fantastic Griffin Park, but the club still manages to steal the hearts of football fans.
+A visit to one of London's loveliest clubs will not disappoint.

 Brentford FC

-We'll be honest: some more than others, but we've been in love with London's Brentford for years.
-A little brick in a large city where the big clubs only get bigger and bigger, for years running anonymously on the fringes of the English football pyramid, but with a great stadium, the classic Griffin Park.
-But nothing in the world stays the same, a new stadium was built and the well-run Brentford have now even been promoted to the Premier League, and so the Bees are back at the highest level for the first time since 1947.
+We'll be honest: We've been in love with London's Brentford for years.
+A little brick in a large city where the big clubs only get bigger and bigger.
+For years they were anonymously playing on the fringes of the English football pyramid, but with a great stadium, the classic Griffin Park.
+But nothing in the world stays the same, a new stadium was built and the well-run Brentford now plays in the Premier League.

 Brentford Community Stadium, an atypical new stadium

-From the outside, the stadium looks a bit cheap, with a lot of grey and few references to the club.
+From the outside, the stadium looks a bit cheap, very grey and has few references to the club.
 But what is not, may yet come.
 The stadium is surprisingly nice on the inside due to the asymmetry (mainly due to lack of space) and the sloping roof in the corners next to the main stand, giving you a view outside.
-The downside is that they have made a blunder here, as all the seats are the colours of the rainbow, which should have always have been kitted out in red and white, in the Brentford motif.
+The downside is that they have made a blunder here, as all the seats are the colours of the rainbow, which should have always been kitted out in red and white, in the Brentford motif.

 A full circle: the return to Kew Bridge

 While the move from Griffin Park a mile away to the new location is in a sense a resignation to the past, it's a bit of a return to old ground.
 Barely 200 meters away, the club was founded in 1889, in the Oxford & Cambridge Pub.
-At the Kew Bridge, the old location, now houses restaurant The Stable.
+At Kew Bridge, you will find the restaurant The Stable in the old location.
 Due to the corona crisis, the new stadium remained empty for months, but The Stable is now a popular stopover on the way to the stadium.

 Griffin Park - 4 pubs

 For years Griffin Park, home to Brentford FC since 1904, was arguably London's most beautiful stadium.
-The floodlights towered over the neighbourhood, the stadium was situated between the back gardens and only from Braemar Road could you really see that football was being played here.
-However, the stadium was unsuitable for high-level football, so Brentford had wanted to move for years.
-Subsequently, the legendary stadium had an inglorious end: no legendary farewell match with crying fans in the stands and a legendary last goal, but a stadium kept empty due to the corona crisis.
-Soon after, the bulldozer came along and now there is nothing left of that fine, Griffin Park.
+The floodlights towered over the neighbourhood, the stadium was situated between the back gardens and only from Braemar Road could you actually see that football was being played there.
+However, the stadium was unsuitable for high-level football, so Brentford had been looking to move for years.
+Subsequently, the legendary stadium had an inglorious end: No legendary farewell match with crying fans in the stands and a legendary last goal, but a stadium kept empty due to the covid pandemic.
+Soon after, the bulldozer came along and now there is nothing left of that fine Griffin Park.

 Griffin Park was known to football fans for having pubs on all four corners of the stadium, each with its own peculiarities and crowd.
 Unfortunately, one has already disappeared, The Princess Royal, but the other three can still be visited.